classicvalues/best-practices/template.md

 > In this section, you will provide the steps a user should take.
 >
 > - This could be as simple as "Add the following to your nginx.conf file", or it could require multiple sub-sections.
-> - If you're not sure how to organize your content, open up a [draft pull request]() in GitHub and tag the @nginx/best-practices team for help.
+> - If you're not sure how to organize your content, start a [style discussion](https://github.com/nginx/best-practices/discussions/new?category=style) in GitHub.
 > - Be sure to provide working, copyable code examples in this section.
 > - Clearly identify any placeholder text used in the example that the user will need to replace with their own values.
 Give guidance on what to replace the placeholder value(s) with.
+> - Tip: You can add example conf files to the [content/conf-examples](content/conf-examples) directory.
+These can be linked to for download from your doc.

 Example: